SengCynMai/AirDraw/README.md

-# AirDraw: Real-Time Virtual Drawing Board Using Hand Tracking
+# AirDraw: Real-Time Virtual Drawing Board Using OpenCV Color Tracking

 ## Overview

-AirDraw is a real-time computer vision application developed using Python, OpenCV, and MediaPipe.
-The system uses a webcam to detect and track the user's hand movements, allowing the user to draw on a virtual canvas without touching any physical device.
+AirDraw is a real-time computer vision application developed using Python, OpenCV, and NumPy.
+The system uses a webcam to detect and track a green-colored object, allowing users to draw on a virtual canvas without using a mouse or touchscreen.

-The project demonstrates how computer vision techniques can be used to create natural human-computer interaction through hand tracking and gesture recognition.
+The project demonstrates how computer vision techniques such as color segmentation, contour detection, object tracking, and real-time image processing can be used to create an interactive drawing application.

 ---

 ## Features

 - Real-time webcam video processing
-- Hand detection and tracking
+- Green object detection and tracking
-- Index finger tracking for drawing
+- Virtual drawing canvas
 - Multiple drawing colors
 - Eraser mode
+- Pause and draw mode
 - Canvas clearing function
 - User-friendly keyboard controls
 - No external datasets or image files required